The Priests

 The Priests are a classical musical group, made up of three Roman Catholic priests from the Diocese of Down and Connor in Northern Ireland.

+Background and early career

 Fr.
 Eugene and his brother Fr.
 Martin O'Hagan are originally from the village of Claudy, County Londonderry with the family now residing in Derry whilst Fr.
 David Delargy is from Ballymena, County Antrim.

-Early career

 The trio have been singing together since they boarded in the 1970s as students at St MacNissi's College, Garron Tower, County Antrim.
 After signing a deal with SonyBMG in April 2008, the priests, all from the Diocese of Down & Connor, recorded their debut album, "The Priests", in Northern Ireland and Rome, with the unusual honour of having been allowed to record in St. Peter's Basilica, The Vatican.